loda-lang/loda-lang.github.io/list6.markdown

 * [A314254](https://oeis.org/A314254) ([program](/edit/?oeis=314254)): Coordination sequence Gal.6.628.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314668](https://oeis.org/A314668) ([program](/edit/?oeis=314668)): Coordination sequence Gal.6.115.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314670](https://oeis.org/A314670) ([program](/edit/?oeis=314670)): Coordination sequence Gal.5.50.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314671](https://oeis.org/A314671) ([program](/edit/?oeis=314671)): Coordination sequence Gal.5.95.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314672](https://oeis.org/A314672) ([program](/edit/?oeis=314672)): Coordination sequence Gal.4.38.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314674](https://oeis.org/A314674) ([program](/edit/?oeis=314674)): Coordination sequence Gal.4.58.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314677](https://oeis.org/A314677) ([program](/edit/?oeis=314677)): Coordination sequence Gal.3.10.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314680](https://oeis.org/A314680) ([program](/edit/?oeis=314680)): Coordination sequence Gal.6.149.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314683](https://oeis.org/A314683) ([program](/edit/?oeis=314683)): Coordination sequence Gal.6.130.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314684](https://oeis.org/A314684) ([program](/edit/?oeis=314684)): Coordination sequence Gal.6.149.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314685](https://oeis.org/A314685) ([program](/edit/?oeis=314685)): Coordination sequence Gal.3.16.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314692](https://oeis.org/A314692) ([program](/edit/?oeis=314692)): Coordination sequence Gal.5.81.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314706](https://oeis.org/A314706) ([program](/edit/?oeis=314706)): Coordination sequence Gal.6.130.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314707](https://oeis.org/A314707) ([program](/edit/?oeis=314707)): Coordination sequence Gal.6.129.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314708](https://oeis.org/A314708) ([program](/edit/?oeis=314708)): Coordination sequence Gal.5.65.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314752](https://oeis.org/A314752) ([program](/edit/?oeis=314752)): Coordination sequence Gal.6.258.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314753](https://oeis.org/A314753) ([program](/edit/?oeis=314753)): Coordination sequence Gal.4.52.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314754](https://oeis.org/A314754) ([program](/edit/?oeis=314754)): Coordination sequence Gal.5.82.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314828](https://oeis.org/A314828) ([program](/edit/?oeis=314828)): Coordination sequence Gal.5.64.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.